murples1999/ritual-war/README.md

 # Ritual War Discord Bot

-A multi-server Discord bot for running the "Ritual War" game - a social deduction game where players cast spells on each other to be the last mage standing.
+A multi-server Discord bot for running the "Ritual War" game - a strategic social game where players cast spells to be the last mage standing.

 ## 🎮 Game Overview

-Ritual War is a strategic social game where players:
+Ritual War is a daily-action strategy game where players:
 - **Join** the game as mages
-- **Cast spells** on other players (Hex to deal damage, Shield to protect, Mend to heal)
+- **Cast one spell per day** (Hex to attack, Shield to protect, Mend to heal)
-- **Make claims** about their actions to influence others
+- **Make public claims** about their actions to influence others
 - **Survive** until they're the last mage standing to win

-### Game Mechanics
+### Core Mechanics
-- **Doom Points**: Players start with 0 doom and are eliminated at 12+ doom
+- **Doom System**: Players start with 0 doom and are eliminated at 12+ doom
-- **Daily Actions**: Each player can perform one action per day
+- **Daily Actions**: One action per day based on Pacific Time
-- **Spells**:
-  - 🔥 **Hex**: Deal 2-4 doom damage to a target
-  - 🛡️ **Shield**: Protect yourself, reducing next damage by 50% and cleansing 2 doom
-  - 💚 **Mend**: Remove 2-4 doom from a target
-- **Claims**: Publicly announce your actions to influence the game
-- **Time Zones**: Actions refresh based on Pacific Time zones (Fresh/Warm/Cooling periods)
+- **Signature System**: Multiple players targeting the same person increases spell effectiveness
+- **Social Layer**: Public claims can be true or false to create political gameplay

 ## 🌟 Features

 - **Multi-Server Support**: Each Discord server has completely isolated game states
-- **Flexible Channel Configuration**: Admins can set which channel receives public game messages
+- **Flexible Channel Configuration**: Admins can set which channel receives public messages
-- **Daily Notifications**: Automated reminders sent to all active players
+- **Daily Notifications**: Automated reminders for active players
-- **XP Integration**: Winners receive XP rewards (requires separate XP bot)
 - **Comprehensive Logging**: Full audit trail of all game actions
-- **Error Handling**: Robust error handling with automatic recovery
+- **Robust Error Handling**: Automatic recovery from common issues

 ## 🛠️ Setup